Azure/Industrial-IoT/docs/opc-publisher/readme.md

 Encrypted communication can be enabled per endpoint via the `"UseSecurity": true,` flag.
 By default OPC Publisher will connect to an endpoint using the least secure mode OPC Publisher and the OPC UA server support.

-By default OPC Publisher does use no user authentication (anonymous).
-However, OPC Publisher supports user authentication using username and password.
+By default OPC Publisher does use anonymous authentication.
+However, OPC Publisher also supports user authentication using username and password.
 These credentials can be specified using the configuration file as follows:

 ``` json
   "OpcAuthenticationMode": "UsernamePassword",